edthomas93/CV/README.md

 #### Makers (July 2018 - September 2018)

-- Makers has taught me many values, primarily how to test-drive my code.
-- I am always aiming to widen my toolset by using unfamiliar languages or frameworks.
-- I am a huge advocate of pair programming is ensures I craft well-written, readable code.
-- I have no fear of tackling new technologies due to the speed of progression at Makers.
+Makers has taught me many values, primarily how to test-drive my code.
+I am always aiming to widen my toolset by using unfamiliar languages or frameworks and have no fear of tackling new technologies due to the speed of progression at Makers.
+At Makers I learned:

 - Languages: Ruby, JavaScript, jQuery, HTML/CSS, React
 - Web Frameworks: Sinatra, Ruby on Rails, node.js
 - Databases: PostgreSQL, Firebase, MongoDB
 - Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Cypress
 - CI/CD: Travis CI, Heroku

 #### University of Bristol (September 2011 to June 2014)